Owoscaw/uni_notes/discrete maths/term 2/Eulerian Graphs.md

 # Euler's Theorem:

 An Euler circuit in a graph $G$ is a circuit in $G$ which uses each edge in $G$ exactly once.
-A graph that contains an Eul
+A graph that contains an Eulerian circuit is known as an Eulerian graph.
+Euler's theorem states that for a finite connected graph $G=(V,E)$ with $|V|>1$ then $G$ has an Euler circuit if and only if the degree of all vertices in $G$ is even.